Functional central limit theorem for topological functionals of Gaussian critical points: Results

 \subsection{Discussion of the percolation assumption}

-This question is highly technical and outside the scope of the present paper, many recent works deal with the percolation properties of Gaussian excursions, and in particular give conditions under which the percolation regime undergoes a {\it sharp phase transition}, under which this assumption is satisfied.
+This question is highly technical and outside the scope of the present paper, many recent works deal with the percolation properties of Gaussian excursions, and in particular give conditions under which the percolation regime undergoes a {\it sharp phase transition}.
 We briefly discuss what is known about the validity of Assumption \ref{ass:perco} on the exponential decay of the cluster diameters.
 A more elementary question concerns the existence of a level above which with probability 1, there exists an unbounded connected component.
 That is, we define

 as the standard critical level of percolation.
 The fact that for sufficiently low $ u$ there is an unbounded connected component under mild assumptions goes back to Stepanov and Molchanov \cite{SteMol}.
 Here are some more precise statements.
 We mainly give results in the supercritical regime, as it is in general easier to give bounds on the size of bounded components of the subcritical regime. \been \im Consider the planar case, i.e., $d=2$.
-Here, $u_{c} = u_c^{s} = 0$ by self-duality under very mild assumptions.
+Here, $u_c = u_c^s = 0$ by self-duality under very mild assumptions.
 Then, \cite[Theorem 1.7]{muir2} shows the sharpness of the phase transition under some correlation decay assumptions.
 In particular, Assumption \ref{ass:perco} is implied by Assumption \ref{ass:gaussian-intro} in the planar case, meaning it holds for every interval $ I$ not containing $ \{0\}$.